thycotic/dsv-docs/product/auth-general/authgcp/index.md

 ![](./images/k8servicepending.png)

-It will take a while for the <pending> to turn to an IP address
+It will take a few minutes for the <pending> to turn to an IP address

 Retry `kubectl get service` until you see IP address in EXTERNAL-IP

 ![](./images/k8exteranlip.png)

 Copy the EXTERNAL-IP for my-app and paste in your browser.
-You should get DSV token
+You should a get DSV token

 ![](./images/gckdsvtoken.png)

-At this point you are successfully logged into DSV from GKE
+At this point you are successfully logged into DSV from GKE.
+If you parse the DSV token [here](jwt.io) you should see the username ```gcloud-gce:dsv-gce``` to comfirm